Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:39:53

-Yeah, there's also the fact that effective altruism has this like very fit memeplex in the sense that it's like a polytheistic religion where if you have a cause area, then you don't have your own movement.
-You just have a cause area within our broader movement, right?
-It just like adopts your gods into our movement.
+Yeah, there's also the fact that effective altruism has this very fit memeplex in the sense that it's a polytheistic religion where if you have a cause area, then you don't have your own movement.
+You just have a cause area within our broader movement.
+It just adopts your gods into our movement.

 Nadia Asparouhova 0:40:15

-Yeah, that's the same thing I see like people trying to lobby for effective altruism to care about their cause area, but then it's like you could just start a separate.
-Like if you can't get EA to care about, then why not just like start another one somewhere else?
+Yeah, that's the same thing I see with people trying to lobby for effective altruism to care about their cause area but then you could just start a separate cause.
+If you can't get EA to care about it, then why not just start another one somewhere else?

 Dwarkesh Patel 0:40:28

-Yeah, so, you know, it's interesting to me that the wealth boom in Silicon Valley and then tech spheres has led to the sound growth of philanthropy, but that hasn't always been the case.
-Even in America, like a lot of people became billionaires after energy markets were deregulated in the 80s and the 90s.
-And then there wasn't, and obviously the hub of that was like the Texas area or, you know, and as far as I'm aware, there wasn't like a boom of philanthropy motivated by the ideas that people in that region had.
+It's interesting to me that the wealth boom in Silicon Valley and in tech spheres led to the outgrowth of philanthropy but that hasn't always been the case even in America.
+A lot of people became billionaires after energy markets were deregulated in the 80s and the 90s and the hub of that was the Texas area.
+As far as I'm aware, there wasn't a boom of philanthropy motivated by the ideas that people in that region had.
 What's different about Silicon Valley?
-Why are they, or do you actually think that these other places have also had their own booms of philanthropic giving?
+Or do you actually think that these other places have also had their own booms of philanthropic giving?

 Nadia Asparouhova 0:41:11